The Impossible Boy

 Oleg and Emma, two close friends, have lost their friend, who moved away.
 To fill the void, they created a fictional friend ‘Sebastian Cole’.

 Sebastian, however, does not stay a figment of their imaginations and enters their world with gusto, excitement, a huge heart, and generosity of spirit.
 The story itself is a metaphor of one of the underlying messages of the book that nothing is impossible, especially in stories.
 There is a pulse and a rhythm to this narrative that keeps the reader hooked.
 Strange characters are encountered throughout the book who intrigue and provoke questions.

-Sebastian entering their worlds takes Emma and Oleg to exciting and risky places.
-Both characters are launched out of their comfort zones and learn huge lessons about who they really are in the process.
-The reader cares for Oleg and Emma, they have trials and tribulations to overcome and in the grim reality of their truths, Sebastian’s gives them a porthole to suspend their disbelief and escape into an adventure, an adventure that calls on their families, friends and the strange school premises manager!
+Sebastian entering their worlds, takes Emma and Oleg to exciting and risky places.
+Both characters are launched out of their comfort zones and learn huge lessons about who they are in the process.
+The reader cares for Oleg and Emma; they have trials and tribulations to overcome.
+And in the grim reality of their truths, Sebastian’s gives them a porthole to suspend their disbelief and escape into an adventure, an adventure that calls on their families, friends and the strange school premises manager!

 A true gift for a reader and any KS2 classroom.
 There is much discussion in the teacher world at the moment about children developing character and resilience.
-This book is a perfect accompaniment to this idea.
-I for one will be investing in this book for our KS2 classrooms and, of course, for my nieces and nephews.
-Sebastian’s positivity, joie de vivre and adventurous spirit are infectious and much needed: like he said ‘to be alive is a wonderful adventure, make every second count.
+The Impossible Boy is a perfect accompaniment to this idea.
+I, for one, will be investing in this book for our upper junior classrooms and, of course, for my nieces and nephews.
+Sebastian’s positivity, joie de vivre and adventurous spirit are infectious, and much needed: as he said, …to be alive is a wonderful adventure, make every second count.

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.